jumpnow/jumpnowtek-site/_posts/2014-03-02-Wandboard-kernel-development.md

     export CROSS_COMPILE="arm-poky-linux-gnueabi-"

-The kernel config used by Yocto for the wandboards is generated from several **defconfig** files in the meta-fsl-arm layers.
-It's easiest just to grab the final **.config** from the build directory.
+The default Wandboard kernel config in the **meta-fsl-arm-extra** repository is not convenient for direct use.
+(Not every option is supplied so you'll have to wade through questions when running 'make oldconfig').
+I find it easiest to just grab the final **.config** from the Yocto build directory.
+This will also ensure you pick up any kernel 'configuration fragments'.

-Using the same **TMPDIR**, copy the .config file to the source directory
+Using the same **TMPDIR**, copy the **.config** file to the source directory

     scott@hex:~/linux-wandboard$ cp <TMPDIR>/work/wandboard_quad-poky-linux-gnueabi/linux-wandboard/3.0.35-r0/git/.config .config

-Then the following commands will build the uImage kernel and modules.
+After that, the following commands will build the uImage kernel and modules.

     make oldconfig (or make menuconfig)
     make include/linux/version.h
     make uImage
     make modules

+You can add a **-j<some-number>** argument to make to speed things up.

+For example

+    make -j4 uImage
+    make -j4 modules

 [wandboard-org]: http://www.wandboard.org/